eryhughes/VolFe/docs/options.rst

 ------

 Broadly, options related to the types of species VolFe is considering.
-This is mostly done automatically by the volatile elements included in the setup file, but there are a few options you can decide.
+This is mostly done automatically based on the volatile elements included in the setup file, but there are a few options you can decide.

 **insolubles**